-The circular economy recognizes two distinct sides, as shown in Figure 5.
-The technical and biological recovery cycles.
+The circular economy recognizes two distinct sides, as shown in Figure 8.
 It is possible to recover technical materials through the technical cycle by means of different loops: maintenance and repair, reuse and redistribution, refurbishment and remanufacturing, and finally recycling.

-Bio-based resources follow a different recovery path, as depicted on the left side of the graph.
+Bio-based resources follow a different recovery path, as

+depicted on the left side of the graph.
 They circulate back into the biological cycle at their end of life for the reuse of their nutrients for a new cycle.
 It is important to note that bio-based resources are not unlimited in supply and need to originate from sustainably managed sources.